Zion campgrounds can disappear in minutes for peak spring and fall dates

 Plan for release day, then stay ready for cancellations.

-Watchman weekends can disappear fast, and once the primary release is gone the best remaining chances often come from short cancellation windows.
+Watchman spring and fall weekends can disappear fast, South Campground becomes the most important in-park fallback, and once the primary release is gone the best remaining chances often come from short cancellation windows.
+Lava Point only helps if it genuinely fits the trip.

 Release timing matters